My Journey Through Fitness Wearables

 What I've Learned

-After going through all of this—from research-grade sports performance tech in college to consumer wearables I've tried and abandoned—here's what I've figured out:
+After going through all of this over the course of 6 years, from research-grade sports performance tech in college to consumer wearables I've tried and abandoned, here's my latest thoughts:

 The "best" tracker is the one you'll actually wear.
 Sounds obvious, but it's true.
 If you can't wear it during your primary activities, or if it annoys you enough that you stop using it, it doesn't matter how good the data is.